maruchinu/BuckleUp/README.markdown

 # Introduction

-BuckleUp is a GUI for creating config files for the sandbox-exec command in Mac OS X (introduced in 10.5 Leopard).
+BuckleUp is a GUI for interfacing with the sandbox-exec command in Mac OS X (introduced in 10.5 Leopard).
 The command can be used to launch a program and limiting it's capabilities to those that are specified in the sandbox config (entitlements).

 The sandbox feature in Mac OS X is referred to as "Seatbelt" (seatbelt.kext) by Apple, therefore the name BuckleUp.

+All information about the structure of the seatbelt config strings/files is taken from the awesome Apple Sandbox Guide v1.0 from fG!
+You can get the PDF explained all the bits and bolts here: http://reverse.put.as/2011/09/14/apple-sandbox-guide-v1-0/ Thanks for making such a guide and sharing it with us!

 More to follow...

+#

 # Copyright & License